 You need to be an EU citizen or a non-EU family member of an EU citizen.
 You will not need to apply if you are an Irish citizen.

 You need to have been a resident in the UK by 31 December 2020.
 If you have been a resident in the UK for more than five continuous years when you apply, you will be eligible for settled status.
 If you have been a resident for less than five years when you apply, you will be eligible for pre-settled status.

 You must not be a serious or persistent criminal, or a threat to national security.

 The EU Settlement Scheme covers all EU citizens living in the UK and their family members.
 Family members do not need to be from the EU; they can come from anywhere in the world (referred to as non-EU citizen family members).

 Non-EU family members living in the UK by 31 December 2020 are eligible to apply to the EU Settlement Scheme.
-Your close family members that are not living in the UK by 31 December 2020 will be able to join you in the UK at any point in the future, as long as the relationship still exists.
+Your close family members that were not living in the UK by 31 December 2020 will be able to join you in the UK at any point in the future, as long as the relationship still exists, by applying for a family permit.
 Children born or adopted after 31 December 2020, and future dependants, will also have their rights protected.